google/turbinia/docs/install.md

 Turbinia can read Evidence from either cloud Persistent Disks, or from GCS objects.
 Turbinia can also write output to GCS (set the `GCS_OUTPUT_PATH` variable in the config).
-Note that you can operate multiple Turbinia instances within the same GCP Project as long as your careful to make sure your config (Pub/Sub topics/subscriptions, output paths, etc) doesn't overlap.
+Note that you can operate multiple Turbinia instances within the same GCP Project as long as you're careful to make sure your config (Pub/Sub topics/subscriptions, output paths, etc) doesn't overlap.

 ### Persistent Disks